-Academic Probation - Graduate
+Academic Probation

 All students must maintain a minimum cumulative grade point average (CGPA) of 3.00 to be in good academic standing.
-If a student falls below a CGPA of 3.0 at the end of a term, he/she is placed on academic probation.
-If a student attains a CGPA of at least 3.00 at the completion of the next term, he/she is removed from academic probation.
-The student also has the option of raising the CGPA by repeating a graduate course in which grades lower than a C- have been received.
+A student will be placed on academic probation if their CGPA falls below a 3.0 at the end of any academic term.
+Students on academic probation must bring their CGPA back up at least a 3.0 within the next six (6) credit hours of enrollment.
+The student may have the option of raising the CGPA by repeating a graduate course in which they received a grade of C- or below.

-Academic Suspension - Graduate
+Academic Suspension

-A student will be subject to academic suspension if any one of the following occurs: (1) A student earns a term GPA of less than 2.0; (2) A student on academic probation fails to raise his/her CGPA to 3.0 at the end of the subsequent term; (3) Any student who receives 2 consecutive grades of I, F, or WF.
-A student who has been suspended may reapply for admission after one term of non-attendance.
-The application process must include a written request to the Chair of the Graduate Admissions Committee, and may require a personal interview.
-A student readmitted after academic suspension must meet the 3.0 CGPA by the end of the next term.
+A student will be placed on academic suspension if either of the following occurs:

+- 1. The student fails to achieve a CGPA of 3.0 within the six (6) credit hours after being placed on academic probation; - 2.
+The student receives two consecutive course grades of C- or below, I, W.

+Students who have been academically suspended may reapply for admission after one term of non-attendance.
+The application process must include a written explanation and request to the Chair of the Academic Appeal Committee.
+A personal interview may also be required.
+Students readmitted after academic suspension will be admitted on academic probation.
+In addition, they must achieve a grade of B or higher in each of their next 6 credit hours.
 Students who fail to meet this standard may be asked to withdraw permanently from the university.